philihp/philihp.github.io/_posts/2021-10-06-user-retention-with-lness-using-postgresql-and-superset.md

 | 41301   | 2021-10-03 | 6     |
 | ...     | ...        | ...   |

 The data is now in a useful proper cardinality and schema for presentation.
 I prefer [Superset](https://superset.apache.org/) because it's free, although [Preset](https://preset.io/) is a very affordable hosted alternative.
 The above query will probably take a while to run (it took me about 25 seconds), and Preset will attempt to cache data returned.
-With a **Time-series Bar Chart** configured as shown on the left, it shows me a graph like I had invisioned.
+With a **Time-series Bar Chart** configured as shown on the left, it shows me a graph like I had envisioned.

 <img src="{{ post.baseurl }}/assets/lness-stacked.png" />